JSON Schema Draft 4 vs Draft 2019 in MongoDB: Operational Migration & Validation Tuning

 Error Signature Root Cause Resolution Pattern

 OperationFailure: Document failed validation (Code 121) Document violates active $jsonSchema constraints.
-Inspect errInfo.details.schemaRulesNotSatisfied.
-Cross-reference with dependentSchemas or unevaluatedProperties mismatches.
+Inspect errInfo.details.schemaRulesNotSatisfied and cross-reference the failing operator with the deployed validator definition.

 OperationFailure: $jsonSchema keyword 'X' is not currently supported Unsupported keyword for the server version.
 Check the MongoDB Schema Validation documentation keyword support matrix for your server version.

-OperationFailure: additionalItems is not supported Legacy Draft 4 array keyword on a server enforcing 2019-09 semantics.
-Replace with items as a single schema (applies to all elements) plus unevaluatedItems: false.
+OperationFailure: $jsonSchema keyword 'unevaluatedItems' is not currently supported Later-draft array keyword applied to MongoDB’s Draft 4 implementation.
+Replace with items as a single schema (applies to all elements), or positional items plus additionalItems: false for tuple validation.

 Documents bypass validation downstream Pipeline uses bypassDocumentValidation: true or writes via $out/$merge stages.
 Implement downstream compliance checks with count_documents({"$nor": [{"$jsonSchema": schema}]}).